 The E-3 visa gives eligible Australian nationals the chance to work in the United States within their specialty occupation.
 The visa was created by an Act of the United States Congress as a result of the Australia–United States Free Trade Agreement (AUSFTA).
 E-3 visa holder spouses are entitled to work in the United States with a valid H-4 Employment Authorization Document (EAD).
 The spouse may not begin work until they receive the EAD card.

-If you are expanding your business to the US or being transferred to an existing American business, the L-1 visa is most likely the best work visa for you.
+L-1 visa is most likely the best work visa for you.
 L-1 visas are available to employees working for companies outside the United States such as in Canada that have branches, subsidiaries, affiliates, or joint venture partners in the United States.
 The spouse of the L-1 visa holder in most cases is eligible to work.
 However, the spouse must first apply for an H-4 Employment Authorization Document (EAD).
 If the work authorization is granted, the spouse does not typically face any restrictions on their place of employment.

 Is Your Spouse Looking to Work in the US?